frankhuettner/NewsvendorModel.jl/docs/src/index.md

 ## Usage

-1. Define a model with the function `nvm = NVModel(cost, price, demand)` using the following required arguments:
+1. Define a model with the function `nvm = NVModel(demand, cost, price)` using the following required arguments:
     - unit production `cost`
     - unit selling `price`
     - `demand` distribution, which can be any choosen from the [Distributions.jl](https://juliastats.org/Distributions.jl/latest/univariate/) package